 Installing the OS

 This varies depending on your setup, whether you’re installing Linux or Windows, or whether you’re cloning an existing disk.
-As such, I won’t really cover this here, but as long as you start the installation media from Refind (especially if you’re installing Windows), it should all work as usual.
-Once installed, your OS will appear in Refind’s boot menu, where you can boot it.
+As such, I won’t really cover this here, but as long as you start the installation media from Clover (especially if you’re installing Windows), it should all work as usual.
+Once installed, your OS will appear in Clover’s boot menu, where you can boot it.

 This has been a slightly longer post, but I hope it is useful.
 The steps involved can take a while, but they are quite simple to follow.
 As always, if you need me to clarify anything, let me know in the comments.